loopbackio/loopback.io/pages/en/lb4/Introduction-to-LoopBack-Next-development.md

 As we saw in early part of this blog, the API spec is attached to the application controller.
 Once attached, the loaded API spec can be accessed by `app.getApiSpec()`.

-LoopBack Next provides the OpewnAPI spec validator, `validateApiSpec` as part of LoopBack Next lestlab.
+LoopBack 4 provides the OpewnAPI spec validator, `validateApiSpec` as part of LoopBack 4 lestlab.

 ```js
 const validateApiSpec = require('@loopback/testlab').validateApiSpec;